Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-characters.md

 The default character set is `8dbqp'·. ` (including the space).
 It was chosen because the characters are symmetrical or have a mirrored one.

-However, it can feel a bit limiting.
+However, sometimes it can be a little bit limiting.

 ## Customize the character set